justindujardin/mathy/libraries/website/docs/envs/features.md

 `tokens:-3 * (4 + 7)`

-**Tree**
+** tree**

 `mathy:-3 * (4 + 7)`

-Observe that the tree representation is more concise than the tokens array because it doesn't have nodes for hierarchical features like parentheses.
+Please observe that the tree representation is more concise than the tokens array because it doesn't have nodes for hierarchical features like parentheses.

 Converting text to trees is accomplished with the [expression parser](/cas/parser):